Will-Lo/se350-notes/chapter1.md

-\#

-January 25 2018
+# January 25 2018

-\#\#

-Threads, SMP, and Microkernals
+## Threads, SMP, and Microkernals

-\#\#\#\#

-Multithreading
+#### Multithreading

-- OS supports multiple thread execution in a single process
+* OS supports multiple thread execution in a single process

-\#\#\#

-Processes vs Threads
+### Processes vs Threads

-- Processes: \(The room analogy\)
+* Processes: \(The room analogy\)

-- Have virtual address space which holds the process image
+* Have virtual address space which holds the process image

-- Processes own threads
+* Processes own threads

-- Threads: \(Roomate analogy\)
+* Threads: \(Roomate analogy\)

-- Threads cannot exist without a process
+* Threads cannot exist without a process

-- All thread share memory within a process
+* All thread share memory within a process

-- Has a saved thread context when not executing
+* Has a saved thread context when not executing

-\#\#\#

-Benefits of Threads:
+### Benefits of Threads:

-- Takes less time to create a new thread than a proces
+* Takes less time to create a new thread than a proces

-- Kernal not involved to allocate resources =
+* Kernal not involved to allocate resources =&gt; 10x faster

-&gt;

- 10x faster

-- Takes less time to terminate a thread than a process
+* Takes less time to terminate a thread than a process

-- Kernal not involved to release resources
+* Kernal not involved to release resources

-- Faster the switch between threads
+* Faster the switch between threads

-- More efficient communication
+* More efficient communication

-- Threads within a process share memory
+* Threads within a process share memory

 ---

-\#\#\#

-Thread uses in MultiProcessing System \(Single User\)
+### Thread uses in MultiProcessing System \(Single User\)

-- Async processing
+* Async processing

-- Speed of execution
+* Speed of execution

-- Multiple threads on multiple CPU/cores, I/O blocking handled
+* Multiple threads on multiple CPU/cores, I/O blocking handled

-- Modular programming structure
+* Modular programming structure

-\#\#\#

-Thread behaviour in a Process
+### Thread behaviour in a Process

-- Suspending a process suspends all threads in a process because they share the same address space
+* Suspending a process suspends all threads in a process because they share the same address space

 ---

-\#\#

-Kernal level threads vs User-level threads
+## Kernal level threads vs User-level threads

-\#\#\#

-User-level threads
+### User-level threads

-- Application handles all the threads
+* Application handles all the threads

-- Uses application threading library
+* Uses application threading library

-- Kernal schedules processes
+* Kernal schedules processes

 Advantages:

-- Can run on any OS, even if the OS does not support threads
+* Can run on any OS, even if the OS does not support threads

-- Less switching overhead \(save 2 mode switches\)
+* Less switching overhead \(save 2 mode switches\)

 Disadvantages:

-- Reliant on the OS to integrate threads efficiently
+* Reliant on the OS to integrate threads efficiently

-\#\#\#

-Kernal-level threads
+### Kernal-level threads

-- Kernal knows context of the threads
+* Kernal knows context of the threads

-- Kernal schedules the threads
+* Kernal schedules the threads

 Advantages:

-- Only blocks a single thread
+* Only blocks a single thread

-- Can schedule threads simultaneously on multiple processors
+* Can schedule threads simultaneously on multiple processors

 Disadvantages:

-- Must rely on the kernal's scheduling algorithm
+* Must rely on the kernal's scheduling algorithm